dxdxdt/proone/doc/htbt.md

 ```

 The first capture group is the number of the data records in hexadecimal with
-leading zeros.
+leading zeroes.
 The second capture group is the suffix of the data records.
+The
-The name of data TXT records can be constructed like so:
+name of data TXT records can be constructed like so:

 ```c
 for (uint32_t i = 0; i < nb_rec; i += 1) {